platonic-realm/project-zero/Chapter-1/Chapter-1.md

 Alpine linux(which our container is based upon it) also uses BusyBox and the version of wget included with BusyBox does not support the -N option for timestamping.
 However, you can use the -c option to allow wget to resume a download that was previously interrupted, which will effectively overwrite the local file.

 ### **Option 2:** To configure the kernel your self
+This section has its own file, because its long and contains lots of images and description.
+Please continue to [building section](./Chapter-1.md#building-the-kernel) after you have finished the configuration.

+### **Building the kernel**

 ## Step 3: Configuring and bulding BusyBox

 ## Step 4: Create a initrd image

-## Step 5: Run our minimal system using qemu
+## Step 5: Running our minimal system using qemu